Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.2
+  - Moved items common to both workstations to a common function workstations_common

+    - Added .Net 2.0 for Powershell -v 2 -ep bypass for Powerview.Ps1

+    - Downloads Powerview.ps1 v1.9 (older version) to \TCM-Academy\Powerview.ps1
+      - Loading powerview will be :
+      - cmd (as administrator)
+      - powerview -version 2 -ep bypass
+      - . c:\tcm-academy\Powerview.ps1
+        - Get-Net* Functions should now work normally per course instruction

+    - Added PSTools download (quality of life improvement)
+      - PSTools unzipped to C:\PSTools

+    - Added Function to download and install latest version of git from github
+      - function is currently disabled

+    - Added autodetection of domain controller ip address
+      - automatically sets dns configuration on the workstation
+      - elminates prompting the student for the ip address of the domain controller
+      - removed prompt to enter ip address of the domain controller

+    - Added auto join of the domain marvel.local
+      - Removed prompt to join the domain, will be done automatically now

+    - Added Git Clone of PowershellMafia Powersploit
+      - cloned to $Env:windir\System32\WindowsPowerShell\v1.0\Modules\PowerSploit
+      - powershell -version 2 -ep bypass
+      - Import-module $Env:windir\System32\WindowsPowerShell\v1.0\Modules\PowerSploit\Recon
+      - Get-Net* commands should now work

 # Revision 1.0.1a
   - Added OS Version to on screen display above the menu
   - Added OS Detection, script will fail if it finds any of the following